WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Multiple Access and Error logs and formats can be loaded, parsed and imported along with User Agent parsing and IP Address Geolocation retrieval processes within a single "Import Load" execution.

 A single "Import Load" execution can also be configured to only load logs to Server (single child process) leaving other processes to be executed within another "Import Load" on a centralized computer.
-### Process Messages in Console - process 4 LogFormats, 2 ErrorLogFormats & 6 Stored Procedures in a single Import Load execution
+### Process Messages in Console - 4 LogFormats, 2 ErrorLogFormats & 6 Stored Procedures can be processed in a single Import Load execution
 ![Processing Messages Console](./assets/processing_messages_console.png)
 ### Application runs on Windows, Linux & MacOS - Database runs on MySQL & MariaDB
 This is a fast, reliable processing application with detailed logging and two stages of data parsing.